TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 FUSELAGE-TAILSECTION CONNECTION.

-In relation to the transport and the manageable the tailsection had to be detachable, and therefore providings were attached for the Fuselage-Tailsection
+In relation to the transport and the handiness, the tailsection had to be detachable, and therefore providings were attached for the Fuselage-Tailsection joining and glued into some formers.

-joining and glued into some formers.
-At the joining so a dual former (Sandwich:2x 1mm ply with inbetween them 6mm balsa with plywood rings),
+At the joining so a Dualformer (Sandwich:2x 1mm ply with inbetween them 6mm balsa with plywood rings, the outer ply rings not glued on yet, later after planking !!), is bolted together

 The fuselage-joiner itself can be very light: flat springwire 6x1mm in flat brass tubes 7x2mm.
-The flat brass tubes are provisional in one piece and on both sides, glued in 2 formers (front- and tailpiece must be sheeted apart) and later, after the bolt have been removed, sawn through between the the dual formers (perfect fitting).
+The flat brass tubes are provisional in one piece and on both sides,

 Fuselage-Tail Splitting Short Sunderland

-Fuselage-Tail Splitting B-17
+Fuselage-Tail Splitting B-17 (1/8th). (see also below; A-26)

-Tail-Boom Splitting P-61
+Tail-Boom Splitting P-61 Black Widow

-Fuselage-Tail Splitting B-17 (detail)
+Fuselage-Tail Splitting A-26B Invader

-Because all Fuselage-servos are in the front of the nose (to avoid a lot of extra lead) and all linkages to the rudders are a closed-loop system (plastified control line wire), these linkages had to be disconnectable on the spot of the fuselage splitting (with exception of the P-61, there are the servo’s for rudder and elevator as far as possible forwards in the tailsection of both booms).
+In the B-17 & Short Sunderland, all the Fuselage-servos are in the front of the nose (to avoid a lot of extra lead) and all linkages to the rudders are a closed-loop system (plastified control line wire),

 On a 3mm ply strip, in the front of the tailpiece, there are 3 cranks (3mm axle), which all are connected with kwiklinks and a closed-loop system to the inner control horns of rudder and elevator.
-On these 3 cranks there are also, all on the outside, threaded ball links (M2).

 The connection forwards take place with alu. ball links and and moved on security clips, naturaly also with a closed-loop system to the servo’s.

-The kwiklinks on the servo’s have to be disconnected every time! (not on the P-61)
+The kwiklinks on the servo’s have to be disconnected every time!

-Linkage-Splitting Short Sunderland
+Linkage-Splitting Short Sunderland.

-Linkage-Splitting B-17 just like the Sunderland
+Linkage-Splitting B-17 just like the Sunderland.

-Linkages-Splitting B-17 (servo’s all in the front of the nose!)
+(servo’s all in the front of the nose!)

 STABILIZER- and WING JOINERS: